avinayak/avinayak.github.io/_posts/2013-04-11-solving-knights-tour-using-a-neural-network.md

 ## Algorithm

 1. Setup a Knight's Graph, A graph of all possible paths on a given chessboard.
 We represent this using a np array of shape (4, N).
-The 4 numbers representing a Neuron's links <x0, y0, x1, y1>.
+The 4 columns representing a Neuron's links in the chess board<x0, y0, x1, y1>.
+N being the number of neurons.
+For an 8x8 chessboard N = 168.
-2. Initialize Vt, a vector the size of all the vertices of Knight's Graph, initialized randomly with 0/1.
+2. Initialize Vt, a vector of size N, initialized randomly with 0/1.
 This vector is the Neural Network's state.
 Each element in Vt represents one Neuron.
-3. Initialize Ut, a zeros vector the size of all the vertices of Knight's Graph.
+3. Initialize Ut, a zeros vector of size N.
 4. Repeat following
    1. Ut_1 = Ut + 3 - sum(Vt of Corresponding Neighboring Neurons) - Vt
    2. Set Vt = 0 in indexes where Ut_1 < 0